D04: The Role of a Lietime

 DERF: Like puberty for a ship?
 You start as an elevator?

 BARGIE: Well, what are your dreams?
-What do you want to do?
+What do you wanna do?

 BARGIE: Yeah.